Dress for Success in Any Job: Slobs, Simply Immitate How Your Co-Workers and Boss Are Dressing

-88The Fashion Police
+The Fashion Police

 Do you consciously dress similarly to others in your office, especially your boss?

-If you think looks don't matter, you're fooling yourself: of COURSE they matter--and there are scientific studies that prove looks can make (or break) your career, both in terms of the level of the organization you will be promoted to and in the amount of money you'll make.
-It's the first thing people see about you, and your first impression must be a good one.
-That's just the way it is.
-Yes, you have to shave every single day: only the rich and famous can get away with scraggly beards; see a dermatologist if shaving daily causes skin problems for you.
-Yes, you have to wear high heels and makeup.
+If you think looks don't matter, that you can be judged solely by the quality and quantity of your work, you're fooling yourself: of COURSE looks matter.
+There are many scientific studies that prove looks can make (or break) your career, both in terms of the level of the organization you will be promoted to and the amount of money you'll make.
+It's the first thing people see about you, and your first impression must always be a good one.
+It's not fair, but it's still the way it is.
+(See references below.)

 Study how "they" dress